garrett-sutton/garrett-sutton.github.io/_drafts/engineers-of-victory.md

 also making moves themselves that the Axis may take as bait.

+I mentioned Band of Brothers at the onset of this post.
+It's the story of the 101st Airborne Division's
+Easy Company and their fight from D-Day to VE Day.
+They jumped over Normandy during the night hours before the actual landings began.
+And the show highlights how it was sort of chaos.
+Many men were lost or displaced and it took a long time for them all to regroup on the ground.
+To the eye, this would appear to be advantage Germans.
+However, this book describes that the chaos of the paratroopers being everywhere may actually have been advantageous to the Allies.
+It was (likely unintentionally) deceiving to the Germans.
+As US paratroopers were trying to regroup, the Germans were unable to identify where any of them were coming from because they were coming from everywhere.
+It made responding to the attack difficult.

+### winning complex operations
+The macro view of the war presented in this book highlights how important having a clear operational plan is to the solution to a problem.
+In my own work, I can definitely see the value in this.
+Someone may have a solid understanding of a problem, good ideas to solve the problem and the know-how to execute on those ideas, but none of that really matters if we aren't able to manage the many moving parts that are necessary to produce a solution in a timely fashion.
+The book attributes a lot of careful thought and a clear vision of the desired outcome to successful operations.
+Specifically related to operationalizing a plan, it also highlights the importance of areas of ownership.
+The best plan includes owners of each piece of the plan.
+This allows individuals to remain focused on the particular piece of the plan they are responsible for (likely their area of expertise too) without needing to worry about other parts.
+It's the epitome of the old New England Patriots addage - "just do your job."

+### engineers matter
+The Allies definitely had superior resources in the latter years of the war, but it is the efficient and creative use of these resources that truly make a difference in the war.
+And in order to achieve efficient and creative use of resources, it requires a culture of continuous innovation.
+You try, you make mistakes and you learn from those mistakes.
+That isn't done by the people history remembers.
+It's done by the mid level folks that are actually doing the designing, and building.
+The ones who are solving problems related to the state of the current technology.
+I found this to be rather inspirational for my day-to-day.
+Though I am an entry level software developer right now, that might be enough to make an impact on my team, the company, the industry, and maybe even the world.

 ### tech wins
 I want to use this section just to list off a few pieces of technology that I stuck out to me.